davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges.md

 We will be working on these challenges in the lab session for this topic.

 You do not have to complete these in advance.
 However you may choose to get started on them in advance if you wish.
 You still need to attend the lab even if you have completed the challenges!
-We will be working on these challenges in the lab session for this topic.
 If you do not complete them in the lab it is recommended that you finish them in your own time.

+Open the Replit embedded below.
+Click "Fork" to save it to your own Replit account.
+Then share your replit with me by clicking "Share" and inviting me (`davidgundry` on Replit).

 ## Creating a URL Shortener

 URL shorteners take a long URL like this one: [example.com/this-is-a-very-long-url?with=some&get=parameters&as=well](example.com/this-is-a-very-long-url?with=some&get=parameters&as=well) and return something much more manageable, like this: [https://bit.ly/31Kb7nP](https://bit.ly/31Kb7nP).

 One way of doing this is to store a dictionary of URLs and numerical ids.
-When a user makes a request to `<yourserver>/<number>`, it redirects them to the URL matching that number.
+When a user makes a request to `https://<yourserver>/<number>`, it redirects them to the URL matching that number.

 The example code for this challenge provides bare-bones functionality for a URL shortener that assigns each URL a successive decimal number.
 So a url like: `www.example.com` would be `0`, then the next url such as `www.example.org` would be `1`.
 And so on.